arcege/workspaces/README.md

 The 'leave' argument would unset environment variables and roll back any command settings when "entered" (e.g. 'nvm use system').

+The 'create' argument may setup the workspace, checkout standard repositories.

+The 'destroy' argument may unlink resources.

 ### skel file ###

-The `$WS_DIR/.skel.sh` file is copied into the workspace as .ws.sh.
+The `$WS_DIR/.ws/skel.sh` file is copied into the workspace as .ws/hook.sh.
 This allows a similar hook file to be applied to all workspaces.

 ## Environment variables ##
 There are some environment variables to help.